ember-learn/guides-source/guides/v3.1.0/tutorial/service.md

 The [Google Maps API](https://developers.google.com/maps/documentation/javascript/tutorial/) requires us to reference its library from a remote script.
-In this case we'll provide this script to our Ember app via an Addon called `ember-simple-google-maps`.
+In this case we'll provide this script to our Ember app via an addon called `ember-simple-google-maps`.

 ```bash
 ember install ember-simple-google-maps